msppstata/quant1/05-Modifying-Data-I.md

 - You may want to turn on the `Save before do/run` option.
   - In Windows, this is under Edit >> Preferences in the do-file window
 - Whenever you start working on that data again, start from the do-file, not the data set.
-- Add a `save , replace` command to the end of the do-file.
+- To save the dataset, add a `save , replace` command to the end of the do-file.
 - Give saved data set a new name
+  - Data set will be saved into the working directory unless specified otherwise

 - Do file should have these commands.